mshanGithub/msbotframework/specs/testing/skills/SkillsScopeInformation.md

 The purpose of this doc is to capture what is functionally in and out of scope across various Channels and BotFramework features

-# Cards supported in Channels
+# Cards supported in Channels - WIP
 |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|
 |        | Adaptive card - Card Action |Adaptive card - Task Module|Adpative card - Bot Builder action| Hero Card | Thumbnail Card | Receipt Card | Signin Card | Carousel Card | List of Cards | O365 Card | File card| Animation cards | Audio Cards | Video Cards|